-- Promoting and integrating the use of ICT at all levels and in all modes of the educational system. - Development of an ECCED system, recognising its critical role in the development of mental, physical, and emotional capacities of children, thereby compensating for disadvantages. - Improvements in the progression rates to high school particularly for the poor and the girl child, and provision of quality and relevant high school education, which prepares students for further education or employment through skills and entrepreneurship training. - Building a responsive and effective planning and management system that can provide accurate data, and development of appropriate policies and strategies. - Enhancing the capacity of tertiary institutions in generating and disseminating new knowledge. - Increasing access of the poor and vulnerable to all educational institutions. - Recognising the new image and role of the school as a centre for the dissemination of messages about HIV/AIDS, the environment, and civic issues, not only to its own students but also to the wider community.
+- 4. Develop a national policy on the education of orphans - 5.
+Ensure special learning opportunities for out-of-school children and illiterate adults. - 6.
+Eliminate sources of educational disadvantage to enhance equity and equality of access, participation and benefit for all in accordance with individual abilities. - 7.
+Create a conducive and enabling environment in all institutions to enhance standards of teaching and learning. - 8.
+Provide quality and innovative training for teachers. - 9.
+Provide competent and well-motivated teachers. - 10.
+Develop an ECCED system, recognizing its critical role in the development of mental, physical and emotional capacities of children, thereby compensating for disadvantages. - 11.
+Improve progression rates to high schools (particularly for the poor and girls) and provide quality and relevant high school education, which prepares students for further education or employment through skills and entrepreneurship training. - 12.
+Build a responsive, and effective planning and management system that can provide accurate data and develop appropriate policies and strategies. - 13.
+Enhance the capacity of tertiary institutions in generating and disseminating new knowledge. - 14.
+Increase access of the poor and vulnerable to all educational institutions. - 15.
+Recognize the new image and role of the school as a centre for the dissemination of messages about HIV/AIDS, the environment and civic issues, not only to its own students but also to the wider community. - 16.
+Improve the conditions of service for teachers, in particular to provide a living wage.